Morgan Hill, California: History

-In 1882, Daniel and Maria Murphy's daughter, Diana Murphy, fell in love with Missouri businessman Hiram Morgan Hill.
-They married in secret, on account of his being a Quaker and her being from a prominent Roman Catholic family.
-When Daniel Murphy died, Diana and Hiram Morgan Hill inherited the 4500 acre surrounding the original Murphy estate, near Murphy's Peak (now known as El Toro).
+In 1882, Daniel and Maria Murphy's daughter, Diana Helen Murphy, fell in love with Missouri businessman Hiram Morgan Hill.
+They married in secret, there are discrepancies on why this happened with some sources stating her father disapproved of the union and didn't think Hiram could be a rancher, and others stating it was due to the religious differences with his family being Quaker and her family being Roman Catholic.
+When Daniel Martin Murphy died, Diana and Hiram Morgan Hill inherited the 4500 acre surrounding the original Murphy estate, near Murphy's Peak (now known as El Toro).
 In 1884, the Hills built their weekend estate, as the family primarily lived in San Francisco, dubbed Villa Mira Monte (Spanish for Mountain-View Estate).

 Downtown's historic Votaw Building was built in 1905.

-By 1886, the family chose to live primarily at the Ojo del Agua rancho, as they jointly inherited 22000 acre around the estate.
+By 1886, the family chose to live primarily at the Rancho Ojo del Agua de la Coche, as they jointly inherited 22000 acre around the estate.
 However, the move was temporary, as scandal caused by the marital complications of Hiram Morgan Hill's prominent socialite sister, Sarah Althea Hill, and her husband, Senator William Sharon, made the Hills a source of social ridicule, thus causing them to start spending the majority of their time between San Francisco and Washington, D.C., thus leaving their rancho untouched for long periods of time.

 In 1892, Hiram Morgan Hill contracted land developer C. H. Phillips to divide and liquidate the Rancho Ojo del Agua de la Coche, only retaining the Villa Mira Monte estate and the surrounding 200 acre, which the Hill family would hold until 1916.
 By 1898, a significant community had built around what was then known as Morgan Hill's Ranch, and a Southern Pacific Railroad station was built in the Huntington area.
 Rather than ask to stop at Huntington station, passengers would ask to stop at "Morgan Hill's Ranch", which eventually shortened to "Morgan Hill".

 On November 10, 1906, the planned community, a result of the divisions of C. H. Phillips, was incorporated as the Town of Morgan Hill.
 Hiram Morgan and Diana Hill's only child, Diana Murphy Hill, married the French nobleman, Baron Hadouin de Reinach-Werth, and thus Baron Hadouin started to help manage Hiram Morgan Hill's properties between California and Nevada.
 However, the baron was called back to France to serve in the military and never returned.
 In 1913, Hiram Morgan Hill died at his Elko estate in Nevada, thus leaving his properties to his daughter.
 Diana Murphy Hill later remarried, in 1916, to Sir George Rhodes, thus causing the Murphy heiress of the Morgan Hill estate to relocate to the United Kingdom, taking her and Hiram Morgan Hill's daughter, Diana Murphy Hill, thus finally selling off the Villa Mira Monte and ending the Hill family presence in the community named after them.